 Everybody will have their own ideas about their perfect financial adviser and different adviser personalities will suit different clients.

-However, if you could write a list of the ideal, overarching traits and qualities that make a good financial adviser, my wish list would like something like this one:
+However, if you could write a list of the ideal, overarching traits and qualities that make a good expat financial adviser, what would it look like?
+Mine would probably look something like this one:

 1) Honest and ethical